lowleveldesign/debug-recipes/README.md

 ## General advice

 Make sure you have [valid symbols configuration](windows-debugging-configuration.md) in your system.
 You may also have a look at a list of my [debugging tips](howto.md).
-If you are debugging a .NET application you may first [make some adjustments in the JIT configuration](jit-configuration-for-debugging.md).
+If you are debugging a .NET application you may first [check the .NET debugging tips](clr-general-debugging-tips.md).

 ---------------------